 Materials like stainless steel are especially eco-friendly because you can recycle the entire raw material.
 For a better understanding, dive into this article explaining what makes stainless steel sustainable; it’s time to become an eco-friendly company!

 Stainless steel combines iron, chromium, and a few other elements.
 Occasionally, additional elements like nickel and molybdenum are also included in the alloy since they’ll increase the material’s strength, heat resistance, and more.
 Since these are all natural elements, the material is less likely to cause harm to our earth.

 Since stainless steel doesn’t contain toxic coatings, you don’t have to worry about it contaminating the ground or water around it once it ends up in a scrapyard.
 As a result, this material is very easily recycled.
 Plus, when you bring stainless steel to the scrap yard, you won’t have to worry about it adding to pollution during the recycling process since it will not be burned.

 Thanks to the blend of elements that comprise stainless steel, it’s also less likely to corrode over time.
 This helps make it more eco-friendly, as toxic materials aren’t necessary when coating the material.

-Electromagnets lift the ferrous material out of the pile, leaving all of the non-ferrous material behind, including stainless steel!
+Excavator Scrap Magnets lift the ferrous material out of the pile, leaving all of the non-ferrous material behind, including stainless steel!
+See them in action on YouTube.
 Moley Magnetics has everything you need to make efficiently recycle metals.